ElaheDlv/new-ai-ran-sim/backend/README.md

 Notes:
 - Traces are attached by IMSI on spawn/registration.
 Ensure those IMSIs exist during the run (use `--ue-max`/slice counts with simple preset).
 - Place CSVs anywhere; `backend/assets/traces/` is a convenient location.
+- Headless mode runs for exactly `--steps` iterations and then exits.
+Use server mode for an open‑ended run controlled from the frontend (http://localhost:3000) or a WebSocket client.

 ---